Muse of Marble: The Works of Artist Gutzon Borglum

 I think it's an amazing opportunity for the Steamboat community to get to see these rare, historical pieces, and to start a dialogue about Gutzon Borlgum's life and work.

-Why do you think a set was accepted at the MOMA?
+Why do you think a set was accepted at the Museum of Modern Art?
 And one at Smithsonian?

 The suite is in the Metropolitan, and only a few of the prints are in the collection of the Smithsonian.
 We are actively working with other institutions to see if they will acquire it.
 Many smaller art and historical museums own the first printing but not one complete set exists of which we are aware.
 The Stamford Museum in CT is considering it.
 There are many descendents of Gutzon Borglum in that area.